 After restarting you can ensure everything is fine by checking the

 <WAZUH_HOME>/logs/ossec.log.
 If the following message appears in the log and there are no warnings related to AWS then everything is ready:

 INFO: Module AWS started INFO: Starting fetching of logs.
 INFO: Executing Bucket Analysis: (Bucket: wazuh-cloudtrail, Type: cloudtrail, Profile: default)

-You can also verify the integration is working as expected by accesing the Wazuh App.
+You can also verify the integration is working as expected by accessing the Wazuh App.
 The AWS CloudTrail dashboard can be found here:

-This section covers possible errors that may occur if we have made any mistake during the configuration process.
+This section covers possible errors that may occur if we have made any mistakes during the configuration process.
 Those errors will be found in the